 Refer to my earlier post “A Brief Description of Sway Brace, Strut and Snubber ” for the basics of working and the uses of Rigid Struts.
-This article will explain the step by step methods for modeling the Rigid strut using software Caesar II.
+This article will explain the step-by-step methods for modeling the Rigid strut using the software Caesar II.

 Rigid Strut Modeling in Caesar II

 The steps involved in Strut modeling are as follows:

 1. Find out the direction in which restriction of movement is required (Assume X direction) and the location of the strut installation.
 For reducing thermal loads to be carried by rigid struts it is preferable to choose thermal null points if feasible.

 2. Double-click on the restraints checkbox in the Caesar spreadsheet and model restraint X with a 0 mm gap and with no friction.
 Keep the stiffness K1 box blank.

 3. Run Caesar Analysis and found out the force in that node.

 4. Enter into any catalog (like C&P, Lisega, PTP, Anvil, Binder, etc) and select the appropriate rigid strut depending on that force (For your reference strut selection table has been reproduced in Fig. 1 from C&P Catalogue).